artdavis/pyfred/README.md

 `https://github.com/artdavis/pyfred` and use the "Clone or download" button to "download zip" and decompress into your folder of choice.

-*IMPORTANT* The cloned or unzipped package will have within it a subdirectory named `pyfred`.
+*IMPORTANT*: The cloned or unzipped package will have within it a subdirectory named `pyfred`.
 You should see python files in there like `core.py`, `script00_verify_libraries.py` and others.
 It is this directory which must be located inside of python's search path.